sendgn/komaroff-website/README.md

 # komaroff-website
 Renovation landing page

 My first work.
 It's terrible.
-No BEM, no structure.
+No BEM, no DRY, not adaptive.